tebl/tebl/faq.md

 I take pride in doing simple things that anyone with access to decent tools should be able to build - using only the cheapest ebay parts.
 If someone is charging more than a moderate amount of money for them, I recommend you build it yourself instead - you'll enjoy it more as well.

 ## 2.2> Where can I get the PCBs?
-- You can ask in your favorite Facebook-group, in particular those that specifically discuss vintage computers, to see if someone happens to have extras.
+- You can ask in your favourite Facebook-group, in particular those that specifically discuss vintage computers, to see if someone happens to have extras.
 Not everything I make will be related to a vintage computer, but that is mostly the types of designs I enjoy working on.
 - You can order them from [PCBway](https://pcbway.com/g/G6LK96), you'll find them as [shared projects](https://www.pcbway.com/project/member/?bmbno=04C9EDC7-08B5-43) - usually they will be my last known good designs (repositories often contain untested features).
 Each repository will usually have links pointing these out for you, so you don't need to spend all that time finding all of them (many of my projects require a set of PCBs).
 If you have extras, why not ask on your favourite Facebook whether someone wants one?
 - You can have them produced using Gerber-files, these can be found within the *export*-directories in many of my repositories.
 If they're not there, see [Where are the Gerbers?](#23-where-are-the-gerbers)